File System Access API: Read and Write Local Files

 The File System Access API gives web applications a way to interact with files on the user’s local device.
 Before this API, web apps could only read files through <input type="file"> dialogs, and writing required downloading files to the browser’s download folder.
-Now you can open a file, make changes, and save them directly — with the user’s permission.
+Now you can open a file, make changes, and save them directly when the user grants permission.

 The API is built around handles.
 A handle is a reference to a file or directory that the user has granted you access to.
 The browser manages the actual file access, so malicious scripts cannot read arbitrary files.